Skip to Content

 • 1 large egg

-• 1/2 cup butter, almost melted OR neutral oil
+• 1/2 cup butter, room temperature or melted and cooled OR neutral oil

-• potato starch (can use flour, but starch works best) for dusting
+• potato or tapioca starch (can use flour, but starch works best) for dusting

 • Extra butter to brush when done